Find a clinic

 If you are experiencing hearing loss, it is important to get advice from a professional you can trust.
 Our audiologists and audiometrists will offer you advice, assess your hearing, recommend a hearing aid, and adjust it to your personal requirements.
 Find for valuable information on hearing issues, what you can expect on a first visit, what kind of help is available, and how the professionals are trained.

-What is a Audiologist or Audiometrist?
+What is an Audiologist or Audiometrist?

 An audiologist, or audiometrist, helps people with hearing loss.
 They treat people with hearing loss and ensure that hearing aids are correctly adjusted to the individual’s needs.
 These clinicians are also responsible for professionally maintaining the devices.